andrewandyle/andrew-le-gatsby/src/pages/life/blogs/swe/blog13/index.md

 class: "swe"
 ---

+This blog post is after I shifted all blog numbers back (because blog 5 was skipped due to snowstorm), so [this](https://aale.dev/life/swe/12) is my Blog 13 assignment.

 1. **What did you do this past week?**

     I finished editing the SWE presentation on Sony Vegas last weekend.
 This allowed me to fully prioritize my other 3 classes all week since I'm basically set for this one.
 I also finished my video presentation for my music class, also using Sony Vegas.
 The only things I have remaining are a lab and exam for network security and an exam for algos.